borntofrappe/project-euler/005 - Smallest multiple/README.md

   return acc;
 }, {});

-console.log(factors); // {2: 2, 3: 2}
+console.log(factors); // {7: 1, 2: 4, 3: 2, 5: 1}
 ```

-The `reduce` function creates an object, where the keys are the prime numbers, and the values describe the respective counters.
+The `reduce` function creates an object, where the keys are the prime numbers, and the values describe the respective absolute frequency.

 Applied to every iteration, the logic can be expanded to create several objects.